Diabetes and the Use of Insulin Pumps

 Studies show that it can take 90-130 minutes to reach full peak effect from an insulin bolus.

 Patients may check BG at 60-minute mark and see an inadequate improvement in level and deliver an additional bolus.

-Prevention is key - ensure patient comprehends insulin action/effect, instruct patient to wait 2 hours before re-checking BG level, set insulin action/duration feature on insulin pump and instruct patient NOT to override pump
+Prevention is key - ensure patient comprehends insulin action/effect, instruct patient to wait at least 2 hours before re-checking BG level, set insulin action/duration feature on insulin pump and instruct patient NOT to override pump